 - Account holders should use only their own files, those that have been designated as public, or those that have been made available to them with the knowledge and consent of the owner.

 - Each user has network storage space available that is accessible through a variety of means.
 This storage space is backed up nightly and can be a safe, secure, and easy to access space for storing personal files.
 Because of space limitations, each user is expected to be reasonable in his or her use of this space.
-Users who store an excessive amount of material will be asked to remove these items to a zip disk or other form of removable media.
+Users who store an excessive amount of material will be asked to remove these items to some form of removable media.

 College Owned Housing Network